Curation

 The "what is not being shown" move.
 A newer genre: the curator names what has been excluded from the exhibition, ostensibly to make the selection criteria visible.
 In practice, the exclusion statement performs the fusion again — exclusions are described as though the framework had observed them, rather than as framework-decisions the framework is making.
 The statement reads as transparency while performing the same compression the essay would have performed.

-Mainstream curation's refusal of the refusal-to-finish.
+The refusal of the refusal-to-finish.
 An exhibition closes.
 Its thesis closes with it.
 The catalogue is printed; the images are archived; the photographs circulate.
 Revisability does not outlive the run.
-MoVD's nine-year refusal is the architectural alternative, and its absence in mainstream curation is why exhibitions operate as verdicts that cannot be re-argued after the closing date.
-The refusal to finish would require an institutional commitment that most exhibitions cannot make; the absence of the commitment is the fusion's institutional form.
+The architectural alternative — holding the thesis open across years rather than closing it at the exhibition's run — would require an institutional commitment that most exhibitions cannot make; the absence of the commitment is the fusion's institutional form.

 The costs of accepting the fusion as curation's default vocabulary are specific, cumulative, and recognisable to the profession when pressed.